sebastian-retzius/CityPop/README.md

 ```
 When you have started the build Expo will prompt you to log in and then to choose if you would like expor to generate a Keystore for you or if you want to upload it yourself.

 Then Expo will build your app for you and you can download it from your [Expo page](https://expo.dev/).
+If you have any problems check this link that explains the [Expo build process](https://docs.expo.dev/classic/building-standalone-apps/)